- Eye Color

-As I stated in my “Looking for” part, I am open to anything — from email buddy/worship partner/friend to short-term and long-term dating.
-So how things begin may be influenced by our intentions.
-Pretty much no matter what, though, getting to know each other is important, so someplace where we can talk seems best.
+At this point, I'm not interested in dating.
+So any interaction should be considered, at least from my side, without the underlying goal of a romantic relationship.
+As such, any meeting would be from such a friendship perspective.
+Getting to know each other is important, so someplace where we can talk seems best.
 I enjoy walks in the park for that.
 I’m not a fan of coffee shops or restaurants, but would agree to it if you prefer.

 But there are “doing” activities I’d enjoy also, like going to a rave or EDM dance event, roller skating, or miniature golf.
 I’d also be interested in meeting in a church setting, though I don’t do mornings.

 Of course, it’s hard to do much of anything in person now with the lockdowns in place.
 But my job is online, so I’m used to meeting online anyway.
 Also, I’m open to getting to know people outside my area.

 - Account Settings (To message dance2cedm you must meet the following criteria.)

 - Any Age.